-An educational and entertaining blend of my experiences, observations, and insights into humanity
+An educational and entertaining blend of experience,

 “Even if I could say ‘Thank You!’ in all the dialects of China, that would still be an insufficient expression of my gratitude for your thoughtful presentation last evening.
 It was insightful, gracefully delivered, and highly educational.”

 -Dr. Richard Bohr, professor of East Asia Studies, St. John’s University, Minnesota

 A village in Tanzania, a factory in China, a marijuana farm in Oregon, a homeless camp in Minnesota: What did the people and culture of these locations reveal about them as well as about us as humans?
 These are a few of the scenes and topics I’ve addressed in my talks.